 By Harvey Karp, M.D.

 Mothers everywhere have sworn by the calming and soothing benefits presented in this book.
 Karp talks of your baby's first three months as the fourth trimester, explaining that parents who simulate the cozy, sloshy, whooshing world of the womb for their infant will find that the heartbreaking, without-a-cause crying can stop.
 When all else fails, when diapers have been changed, scenery altered and songs sung, the methods of swaddling, swinging, sucking, side-positioning and shhh-ing seem to make all the difference in helping babies get the rest they need.
 And a well-rested baby equals a happy baby, which equals a happy first-time mommy who can pat herself on the back and shout with pride, "I have conquered sleepless nights!"

 It Sucked and Then I Cried: How I Had a Baby,

 By Heather B. Armstrong

-This book’s subtitle might scare the bejeezus out of you, but the honesty, forthrightness and stunning sense of humor Armstrong uses to dish up her simultaneous love and fear of motherhood will help usher new moms into a job that can be sometimes thankless yet completely rewarding.
-Motherhood really is the toughest job in the world – and plenty of women do it and come out alive on the other side, perhaps a little worse for the wear but nevertheless feeling infinitely blessed.
-Armstrong, creator of Dooce.com, the most popular personal blog on the web, spells it out straight and true – the pain (literally and figuratively) and the unbelievable joy of motherhood go hand in hand.
-And ultimately you wouldn’t have it any other way.
+This book's subtitle might scare the bejeezus out of you, but the honesty, forthrightness and stunning sense of humor Armstrong uses to dish up her simultaneous love and fear of motherhood will help usher new moms into a job that can be sometimes thankless yet completely rewarding.
+Motherhood really is the toughest job in the world, and plenty of women do it and come out alive on the other side — perhaps a little worse for wear but nevertheless feeling infinitely blessed.
+Armstrong, creator of Dooce.com, the most popular personal blog on the web, spells it out straight and true: the pain (literally and figuratively) and the unbelievable joy of motherhood go hand-in-hand.
+And ultimately you wouldn't have it any other way.

 Does This Pregnancy Make Me Look Fat?
 The Essential Guide to Loving Your Body Before and After Baby